Data carving , or Raw file recovery is a very powerful way to extract files and data from a very corrupted media.

 Searching for strings

-The forensic option enables multiple strings to be searched, either on their own, or whilst doing disk carving.
+The forensic and commercial option enables multiple strings to be searched, either on their own, or whilst doing disk carving.
 Multiple tables of strings can be saved for later use.

 File names

 In addition to the list below, various files are recognised by content, rather than signature.
 An example is Macintosh eMails.
 Again, this list will grow.
-For some file such as Jpegs, Docs, MP3, often it is possible to add some file name details such as date of file.
+For some file such as Jpegs, Docs, MP3 and Zip files, often it is possible to add some file name details such as date of file.

 By scanning the complete disk, it is very common for multiple instances of a single file to be recovered.
 This is due to the operating system moving files, or as a result of a defrag operation.
 Fortunately, these duplicates can be removed by using the Deduplication feature in the log.